ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <p>
       <div style="font-size:120%">
          <h3>Tuesday Night</h3>A chance of rain showers before 7pm, then a slight chance of showers and thunderstorms between 7pm and 1am.
 Partly cloudy,
          with a low around 49.
-West wind 12 to 20 mph, with gusts as high as 28 mph.<br></div>
+West wind 12 to 20 mph, with gusts as high as 28 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">